rakutentech/ios-inappmessaging/README.md

 * Run `bundle install` then run `bundle exec pod install`
 * Open `RInAppMessaging.xcworkspace` in Xcode then build/run
 * To run the tests press key shortcut command-U

+## **Troubleshooting**

+* Rakuten developers experiencing problems should refer to the Troubleshooting Guide on the internal developer documentation portal.